 For instance, say someone on your team isn’t sure how to respond to a specific customer support request.
 They should feel comfortable reaching out to another member of the team to ask them how they would respond to the request.
-They can even use Keeping’s shared notes feature to write a note to their co-workers asking for help.
+They can even use Keeping’s shared email notes feature to write a note to their co-workers and get a response in real-time.

 Your customer support team should be able to handle the vast majority of requests on their own.
 But at some point, they may encounter an issue that they need to escalate to someone at a higher level within the company.